StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Questions & Contributions

-Feel free to ask me and the community if you have and questions in the [discussion tab](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/discussions).
+Feel free to ask me and the community if you have any questions in the [discussion tab](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/discussions).
 I am happy to hear your feature requests!
 Just create an issue if you have a good idea.

-If you want to contribute you can do that but creating issues and creating pull requests :)
+If you want to contribute you can do that simply by creating issues and pull requests :)

 ## License